Central values of additive twists of cuspidal $L$-functions: Poincaré series defined from antiderivatives of cusp forms

 If $m>0$ then we get by Lemma \ref{key}

-and by the induction hypothesis, $G_{\n,\m_{k/2},0}(z,s)$ has a pole of order at most $m$, which proves the claim.\\ We observe that if $G_{\n,\m,0}(z,s)$ has a pole of order greater than $m+1$, then by (\ref{rec}) and the induction hypothesis there has to be an increase in the pole order coming from the pole in the singular expansion of the resolvent (\ref{resexp}).
+and by the induction hypothesis, $G_{\n,\m_{k/2},0}(z,s)$ has a pole of order at most $m$, which proves the claim.

+We observe that if $G_{\n,\m,0}(z,s)$ has a pole of order greater than $m+1$, then by (\ref{rec}) and the induction hypothesis there has to be an increase in the pole order coming from the pole in the singular expansion of the resolvent (\ref{resexp}).
 This implies that the leading Laurent coefficient is constant.
 But we just showed that $\langle G_{\n,\m,0}(z,s), 1 \rangle$ has a pole of order at most $m+1$.
-This finishes the induction in the case $l=0$.\\
+This finishes the induction in the case $l=0$.

 By using (\ref{weightup}) and (\ref{weightdown}) as in the proof of Proposition \ref{analyticont}, we get by induction the pole bound for all even weights $l$ as well.
 This finishes the induction and hence the proof. \end{proof}